MySQL with PHP

 In the previous section, you saw how to write PHP functions to insert, update and delete rows of a table.
 In general, instead of writing these functions for each table we have, we can write generic insert, update and delete functions.

-It is a good practice to have one class representing each table in the database.
-Hence, we will write the insert, update and delete functions in a Base class, and then have our table classes inherit from it.
+class, and then have our table classes inherit from it.
 The generic functions will accept a table name and an associative array containing the key-value pairs that we want to insert or delete.
 For update queries, the generic function will also accept the id of the row which needs to be updated.

-Here’s the code for base.php:
+Here’s the code for base.php

 <!-- base.php -->